ivaylo-botusharov/CSharpInternals/CSharp.Internals/InitializersRunInOppositeOrderAsConstructorsV1/Readme.md

 [Why Do Initializers Run In The Opposite Order As Constructors?
 Part Two](https://ericlippert.com/2008/02/18/why-do-initializers-run-in-the-opposite-order-as-constructors-part-two/)

-Eric Lippert's blog on MS Learn:
+Eric Lippert's archived blog on MS Learn:

 [Why Do Initializers Run In The Opposite Order As Constructors?
 Part One](https://learn.microsoft.com/en-us/archive/blogs/ericlippert/why-do-initializers-run-in-the-opposite-order-as-constructors-part-one)